 Configure Perfmatters with LiteSpeed Cache

-If you are a LiteSpeed cache user, disable these Perfmatters options:
+If you are on a LiteSpeed server and using the LiteSpeed cache plugin, disable these Perfmatters options:

 - Disable emojis